Kaoru Shima: After the atomic bombing

 On August 5, 1945, Shima was asked by an acquaintance to go to the nearby Kōzan Town to perform a difficult surgery with a nurse.
 The following day, August 6, the atomic bomb was dropped on Hiroshima City, and Shima Hospital was at the hypocenter.
 Shima Hospital was completely destroyed by the atomic bombing of Hiroshima; the atomic bomb detonated directly above the building and the blast was directed downwards.
 All the medical staff and the patients who were in Shima Hospital, about 80, died instantly.
 Having received news that "Hiroshima was completely destroyed," Shima returned from Kōzan that night.
 It was later discovered that all 80 patients and nurses had died.
 Thus making him and the nurse the only survivors of the atomic blast.
 Shima stayed in a nearby bank that had not collapsed, and worked to treat the injured at Fukuromachi Elementary School, which was being used as a temporary relief center.
-Kaoru Shima and the nurse found a large quantity of bleached bones at the bottom of the hospital's debris, as the corpses had immediately become skeletonized by the blast.
+Shima and the nurse found a large quantity of bleached bones at the bottom of the hospital's debris, as the corpses had immediately become skeletonized by the blast.
 Shima also told surviving family members of the nurses and patients who came to visit him to "take home a handful of soil in place of the unknown bones."
 On the afternoon of August 7, Shima found an operation tool he had purchased in the U.S. at the site of the destroyed hospital, the only remaining trace of the structure.

 Shima learned American medicine and practiced American medical care at his hospital.
 Therefore, the war with the U.S. was a considerable shock for him.
 Shima disagreed with the Pacific War, and subsequently risked being killed by special political police.